oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
-- Registered your target database with Oracle Data Safe and loaded sample data into it (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
+- Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
 - Accessed Security Center